 Scott Macphail Sensei – Victoria Aikikai

 Scott Macphail (6th Dan) began his training with Gary Mols Sensei at U-Vic in 1975.
 The instruction was based on the teachings of Koichi Tohei Sensei and used the 6 basic arts methods (practice focused on 6 fundamental techniques).
 The influence of Kawahara Shihan was first felt in 1977 when he moved to the West Coast.
 Macphail Sensei was fortunate to be able to attend Kawahara Shihan’s first BC Aikido Summer camp in New Denver in 1979.
 That same year Ishiyama Sensei moved to Victoria and became the Chief Instructor.
 Macphail Sensei studied directly under him until 1986 when Ishiyama Sensei moved to Vancouver.
-Since that time Macphail Sensei has been privileged to receive regular guidance from Kawahara Shihan and Ishiyama Sensei.
+Since then, Macphail Sensei has been privileged to receive regular guidance from Kawahara Shihan and Ishiyama Sensei.
 He has attended summer camps and seminars taught by North American Shihan such as Yamada, Kanai, Chiba, Sugano, Shibata, and Tohei and instructors from Hombu dojo such as the present Doshu, Fujita, Masuda, Miyamoto and Osawa.
 For several months he lived in Japan and practised under Sensei Tanaka, Saito, Iwata and Lee (from Taiwan).
 He has been the Chief Instructor at Victoria Aikido Centre since 1986.

 Bob Moline Sensei – Victoria Aikikai

-Bob Moline (6th Dan) started aikido in 1979; coincidentally, his first aikido class was also the first aikido class taught by Ishiyama Sensei upon his taking over as Sensei of the Victoria Dojo.
+Bob Moline (6th Dan) started Aikido in 1979; coincidentally, his first Aikido class was also the first Aikido class taught by Ishiyama Sensei upon his taking over as Sensei of the Victoria Dojo.
 In 1986 when Ishiyama Sensei moved to Vancouver, Moline Sensei trained under Scott Macphail Sensei.
-In 1990 he moved to Dryden Ontario where, with Kawahara Shihan’s permission, he started his own dojo.
+In 1990 he moved to Dryden Ontario where he started his own dojo with Kawahara Shihan’s permission.
 In 2004 he returned to Victoria and again became a student of Macphail Sensei.
 Each year, since 1979, he has attended seminars and/or summer camps taught by Kawahara Shihan and Osawa Shihan.
 He has also taken instruction from the USAF Shihan: A. Tohei, Yamada, Kanai, Sugano and Chiba; and the Hombu Shihan: H. Osawa, Fujita, Masuda, Miyamoto, Y. Kobayashi, M. Saito, Suganuma, Seki, and the present Doshu, M. Ueshiba.

 Hilary Dawson Sensei – University of Victoria Aikikai